Improve Post-Quantum Cryptography Security with CSPM

 As quantum computing is still an emergent phenomenon, most methods for mitigating risk are still largely undiscovered.
 Despite cryptography being at the center of most business transactions worldwide, many CISOs and CIOs do not consider quantum computers an immediate threat.
 Part of the reason for this misconception can be attributed to executives’ lack of understanding the catastrophic dangers regarding compromised data, critical systems, resources (time to prepare, cost), or their underestimation towards the next steps required for quantum-safe preparation.

 Initial work is taking place on new, more quantum-resistant certificates, algorithms, and other encryption technologies.
-For instance, the National Institute of Standards and Technology (NIST) has asked cryptographers and researchers for improvements to PKE algorithms in order to develop post-quantum cryptography solutions.
+For instance, the National Institute of Standards and Technology (NIST) Post-Quantum Cryptography Standardization has asked cryptographers and researchers for improvements to public key algorithms in order to develop post-quantum cryptography solutions.
 This advancement will enable enterprises to guard against the encryption-break power brought on by quantum computing.

 Because these quantum-proof algorithms and certificate development are still nascent, there is a need for more thorough compliance with regulations for organizations running their applications in the cloud.